 Address: Santo Antonio, Recife - State of Pernambuco, 50020-230, Brazil

 The São Pedro Courtyard got its name due to the same name (São Pedro dos Clérigos) built in the 18th century.
 Before the church was built, all that existed in the square was an orchard and some residential buildings.
 In 1728, the residences were demolished to give way to the construction of the church.
 The shape of the courtyard, including the church, has not changed much with time.
 Today the São Pedro Courtyard houses many famous bars and restaurants.
 Many events such as the Recife Carnival, Christmas, June Festivals, Black Cultural Events, and the Sábado Mangue (Swamp Saturday) are held in the square.
 The Courtyard is also a residence to the Casa do Carnaval (Carnaval House), Aloísio Magalhães Modern Art Museum, and Visual Arts Training Centre.

 Address: Santo Antonio, Recife - State of Pernambuco, Brazil

 Nossa Senhora da Conceição dos Militares

-This is a Baroque cathedral located to the west of the Santíssimo Sacramento, in Rua Nova.
+A Baroque cathedral is located to the west of the Santíssimo Sacramento, in Rua Nova.
 The construction of the church took a long time to complete.
-The structure itself was completed in the early 18th century, but the interiors of the church which have been brilliantly carved and oil painted were going on till 1771.
-Among the carvings, the most attractive is that of the Virgin whose artist is anonymous.
+The structure was completed in the early 18th century, but the church’s brilliantly carved and oil painted interiors continued until 1771.
+Among the carvings, the most attractive is that of the Virgin, whose artist is anonymous.
 The first battle of Guararapes has been depicted on the ceiling by famous painter João de Deus Sepúlveda in the 18th century.